abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         section~\ref{manual/ls/ls_filtering:local-search-filtering}.

-    Let's quickly go over the other ingredients: the initial solution, the ``LocalSearchPhaseParameters`` parameter and the ``Searchlimit``\s.
+    We quickly go over the other ingredients in this list in the next subsections: the initial solution, the ``LocalSearchPhaseParameters`` parameter and the ``Searchlimit``.

-Initial solution
+The initial solution
-"""""""""""""""""""
+""""""""""""""""""""""

 ..  only:: draft

-    To start the local search, we need a first *feasible* solution.
+    To start the local search, we need an initial *feasible* solution.
 You can either give a starting solution or you can ask the CP solver to find one for you.
 To let the solver find a solution for you, you pass it a ``DecisionBuilder``.
 The **first** solution discovered with this ``DecisionBuilder`` will be considered as the initial solution.